MENU

 Housing is provided to the students free of charge in a dormitory room on Florida Tech campus.

-A travel allowance ($100) to travel from the student's university or home city to Melbourne, Florida is also provided.
+• Travel assistance ($100) to travel from the student's university or home city to Melbourne, Florida.

 The student must be available for the entire 8 weeks of the program.